Install an Odoo 11 Stack on Ubuntu 16.04

-To see the replication in action, create a test database on your Master server with the
+To see the replication in action, create a test database on your Primary server with the

 sudo createdb -h localhost -p 5432 -U odoo helloworld

-On the Slave, check the presence of the new database you just created using the
+On the Standby, check the presence of the new database you just created using the

 sudo -u postgres psql